• Skip to primary navigation

 The stainless steel case has an extraordinary design.
 The bezel has a nice brushed finish, while the sides are polished.
 The skeletonized lugs wrap the case contributing to an overall appearance that radiates bohemian and futuristic vibes at the same time.

-Beaubleu Vitruve Date case
+Beaubleu Vitruve Date Review: Something a Little Different-7

 The shiny sides are compensated with the anti-reflection sapphire glass.
 (It’s not anti-reflectent on the prototype.)